SuperOfficeDocs/superoffice-docs/docs/api/person/osql/get-persons-from-contact-sodatareader.md

 ---
-# Mandatory fields.
-title: get_person_from_contact_sodatareader       # (Required) Very important for SEO.
+title: get_person_from_contact_sodatareader
-description: Retrieve a list of people using SODataReader  # (Required) Important for SEO.
+description: Retrieve a list of people using SODataReader
 author: {github-id}             # Your GitHub alias. so.date: 05.11.2016
-keywords: sodatareader
+keywords: sodatareader,person
 so.topic: howto            # article, howto, reference, concept, guide

 # Optional fields.
 Don't forget to remove # if you need a field.